 The BSCC Grant Award budget allows 100 percent (100%) of salaries and benefits for the Project Director.
-During the grant cycle, the agency received grant funds from another funding source for a different grant, which is also administered by the same Project Director.
+During the grant cycle, the agency/organization receives grant funds from another funding source for a different grant, which is also administered by the same Project Director.
 In this situation, the Grantee must account for the actual time the Project Director spends on each of the separate grants.
-Because the project has more than one grant, the Project Director is obviously no longer spending 100 percent of his/her time on the single BSCC grant.
+Because the agency/organization has more than one grant, the Project Director is no longer spending 100 percent of their time on the single BSCC grant.
 Although the BSCC grant allows the Grantee to charge up to 100 percent (100%) of the Project Director's salary, the Grantee may only charge BSCC the ACTUAL time spent by the Project Director on the BSCC grant.
-If the actual amount of the time the Project Director spends on the BSCC grant is 25 percent (25%), then only 25 percent (25%) of the budgeted amount can be charged to the BSCC grant and claimed for reimbursement.
+If the actual amount of the time the Project Director spends on the BSCC grant and claimed for reimbursement.
 Salary allocation changes require the submission and prior approval of a grant modification.